 Streets are a vital part of all of our lives.
 We don't go anywhere outside of our home without engaging with streets.
 While I am grateful streets help connect all of us, I know there is so much we can do to make them safer and more accessible for everyone, especially those on foot, on pedals, or in wheelchairs.
 My goal while on the Our Streets Minneapolis Board is to improve our pedestrian advocacy efforts and secure a dedicated group of Our Streets Minneapolis ambassadors from communities historically left out of urban planning and street improvement efforts.
 I approach this work with a Masters in Public Health in health policy and a career in the disability rights advocacy field.

-Julia Curran, Pedestrian Work Group Lead
+Scott Engel, Pedestrian Work Group Lead

 Clark Goldenrod, Vice President